 - to provide clear unambiguous information on the issues threatening our planet and our future.

 - for at least 80% of my purchases in 2018 to be pre-loved (second-hand).

 So the first goal fell rightly on its arse.
 I found out that I really need a pressure cooker to make ketchup without expending a lot of energy and my loofah plant failed to thrive without a greenhouse.
 I did manage to grow and harvest my own mustard seeds but it was so hard to fully separate the chaff from the seed that I think I’ll just buy the seed package-free and make mustard that way.

 I hope I delivered on the second goal.
 I learn a lot by researching and writing for this blog and feel much more confident weeding out greenwashing from real sustainable policies, and I hope I’ve made this easier for you guys too.
-If you need a refresher course check out my post on Eco Folklore, Greenwashing and Misunderstandings, which I recently updated.
+If you need a refresher course check out my article on Eco Folklore, Greenwashing and Misunderstandings, which I recently updated.

 Although my measurements of the third goal weren’t quite as scientific as they should have been, I really think I smashed this one out of the park!
 To be honest I don’t think I really thought about how I’d measure this.
 I did keep a rough list of what I bought but not individual items, i.e. clothes rather than stating 1 top and 2 pairs of shorts.

 Most of the new items we bought were at the start of the year when I hadn’t hit my stride yet or didn’t have time to search stores.
 Over the year I got much better and toward the end was buying almost exclusively second-hand.
 Now I only buy second hand when it’s not appropriate e.g. underwear or after lengthy searches I can’t the items second-hand.